gouthamgo/project-1/README.md

 - It has a user model, order model, line-item model, product model, and cart model.
 - It includes a sign up/log in functionality and a shopping cart that stores items.

+## Overview and Features
+Howie's workflow notes for building a simple Rails grocery shopping cart.
+Summary features outlined below:

+* **User is able to:**
+  - View all products
+  - Add/ remove products to/ from cart
+  - Checkout cart by submitting order
+  - Enter order details
+  - User authentication

 ## The Design
 ![](IMG-0063.jpg)
 ![](IMG-0064.jpg)